VedantBagde/crypto-platform/README.md

 npm install ,,
-npm start   ,, only to see the all over projevt
+npm start   ,, see the all over working project

 # Getting Started with Create React App